Idaho Healthcare Administration Certificate Programs

 Idaho healthcare administration degree programs should lay out a clear career path for you, since they focus on core sets of job skills.
 The healthcare administration courses you take determine which competencies you build and which careers you qualify for.

 As a patient representative, you may have the opportunity to gain diverse experience in the healthcare industry and make patient contact a daily part of your career.
-In Idaho, the average annual salary for a patient representative is $28,500 (Bureau of Labor Statistics, 2016).
+In Idaho, the average annual salary for a patient representative is $33,250.

 Demand is high for medical information technicians.
 In this role, you may manage patient information using computer databases.
 You may also ensure that patient information is properly protected and encrypted.
-Job openings for health records technicians may swell 17% between 2014 and 2024 (O*Net, 2016).
-The average salary for a health records technician is $35,330 per year (BLS, 2016).
+Job openings for health records technicians is projected to swell by 20% between 2018 and 2028.
+The average salary for a health records technician is $45,130 per year.

 Medical services managers work in various parts of healthcare institutions, often managing small teams, mid-sized departments, and entire facilities.
-Their average healthcare administration salary is $82,500 per year (BLS, 2016).
-By the year 2024, demand for medical services managers may increase 20% (O*Net, 2016).
+Their average healthcare administration salary is $99,830 per year.
+Over the decade leading up to 2028 demand for medical services managers is projected to increase by 20%.

 With the proper training and knowledge, you may be able to improve the future of healthcare in Idaho.
 Use this opportunity to learn more about health administration certification programs.